ErikHen/PictureRenderer.Optimizely/README.md

 Make it simple to have optimized images when they are added to the rich text editor.
 #### Possible to disable fallback image and fallback format
 Since basically all browsers now support picture element and webp format, it could be made optional to render fallback image/format.
+#### Progressive lazy loading
+Make it possible to show a very low-quality image on initial load, and lazy-load the high-quaility image after entire page is loaded.